Monotype/variableFont.js/README.md

 ## Demo

 The demo folder contains a web page called VariableFontViewer.html.
 This page shows how to use the features of variableFont.js.
 You do not have to use it with a server.
-The demo page is also available at http://monotype.github.io/variableFont.js/demo/.

 Simply save the folder locally then open VariableFontViewer.html in a compatible web browser (for example, Chrome version 62 or higher).
 Drag and drop a variable font onto the top section.
 It will change to show the axes and sliders to control the settings for the sample text.
 You can edit the sample text.

+The demo page is also available for viewing at http://monotype.github.io/variableFont.js/demo/.

 ## API: